-Studies have shown that GnRH-a is effective in reducing blood loss during periods.
-However, it can be expensive and may cause hormone abnormalities (hypogonadism) similar to the menopause, the effects of which include hot flushes, increased sweating and vaginal dryness.
-Therefore, GnRH-a is not a routine treatment but may be used while you await surgery.
+Studies have shown GnRH-a is effective in reducing blood loss during periods.
+However, it can be expensive and may cause hormone abnormalities (hypogonadism) similar to the menopause, with effects including hot flushes, increased sweating and vaginal dryness.
+This means GnRH-a is not a routine treatment, but may be used while you await surgery.

 Your specialist may suggest surgery if medication is not effective in treating your menorrhagia.